PedjaT/handw-digit-classi-jupyter/README.md

-# handw-digit-classi-jupyter
-Handwritten digit classifier
+# Handwritten digits classifier in a Jupyter Notebook